-AIM Overseas is excited to present this brand new program – Food & Wine Trends and Innovation: An analysis of the Italian industry.
+AIM Overseas is excited to offer this dynamic program – Food & Wine Trends and Innovation: An analysis of the Italian industry.
 The program is held at University Cattolica del Sacro Cuore campus in Piacenza, Italy – just 50 minutes south of Milan.

 This program explores two courses over 4 weeks – Food Production: Tradition and Innovation, followed by The Global Wine Market: Trends and Strategies.
 This program is perfect for students studying agriculture, agribusiness, marketing, business or food science related degrees.

 This program offers a mix of theoretical learning and assessment along with taste testing of products and tours of wine and food processing companies.